-When can you pre-order the Google pixel 6 in the UK?
+When can you pre-order the Google Pixel 6 in the UK?

 Everything you need to know about the launch of the new handset, and how to buy one for yourself